In-depth reviews

 You don’t buy an Abarth 500e if you want a spacious, practical or versatile family car – that much is a given.
 And yet the little pocket rocket is useful in its own way – compact dimensions make it a simple, user-friendly city car that makes driving on tight urban streets a doddle.

 Space up front is generous, though, and you’re not presented with the annoying raised seating position that plagued the Abarth’s predecessor.
 The view out the front is great, and the short overhangs make the car easy to place when parking or manoeuvring.
+One thing worth noting, though, is that the rear window on Cabrio models is like peering through a letterbox, with your view behind completely obscured if you choose to retract the roof fully.

-The 500e is two-door only, however, and the rear seats aren’t particularly accommodating – for adults or children.
+The 500e is two-door only and the rear seats aren’t particularly accommodating – for adults or children.
 You’ll struggle to post a baby or toddler through the tight opening between the door and front seat, and once they’re there things are quite claustrophobic.
 It’s probably best to use the Abarth as a two-seater with some extra luggage space in the back.

 Reliability & safety rating